CAG Constitution

 3. appoint the editors of the publications of the Association;

-4. appoint and designate the duties of the executive secretary and any other appointed posts required to carry out the business of the Association;
+4. appoint and designate the duties of the Executive Assistant and any other appointed posts required to carry out the business of the Association;

 6. determine the time and place of the annual meeting;

-7. fix the remuneration (including salary and benefits) of the executive secretary, editors and any other remunerated positions;
+7. fix the remuneration (including salary and benefits) of the Executive Assistant, editors and any other remunerated positions;

 8. appoint, as required, through executive appointment or through election, representatives to act on behalf of the Association to other associations or events;

-1. The president may convene a meeting of the Executive at any time and shall convene a meeting of the Executive Committee on request in writing of no less than five of the officers of the Association.
+1. The President may convene a meeting of the Board at any time and shall convene a meeting of the Board on request in writing of no less than five of the officers of the Association.

-4. The Executive shall report on the business of the Association at each annual general meeting.
+5. The Board shall report on the business of the Association at each annual general meeting.

 1. Only members of the Association may hold office in the Association and vote in elections.

 2. A nominating committee will be elected at the Annual General Meeting.
-It will be composed of four members: the Vice-President or Past President as chair, two members elected at the Annual General Meeting, and one member of the Executive Committee to ensure equitable representation.
+It will be composed of four members: the Vice-President or Past-President as chair, two members elected at the Annual General Meeting, and one member of the Board to ensure equitable representation.

-3. A call for nominations to those positions on the CAG Executive Committee, which will become vacant during the coming year, will be circulated to the membership.
+3. A call for nominations to those positions on the CAG Board, which will become vacant during the coming year, will be circulated to the membership.
 Nominations must be supported by two members of the Association, and the nominee must have indicated in writing her/his acceptance of the nomination.

 4. The nominating committee will prepare a slate of candidates with the names of candidates nominated by the membership as well as its own nominations.